itsKevinMurphy/Plan-it/README.md

     ```
     git clone https://github.com/{Your GitHub Account}/Plan-it.git
     ```

-3. Update to the latest revision
+3. Add upstream remote

     ```
-    git pull
+    git remote add upstream https://github.com/Team-Murphy/Plan-it.git
     ```

-4. Create a branch
+4. Update to the latest revision

     ```
+    git pull upstream
+    ```

+5. Create a branch
+    ```
     git checkout -b feature-name
     ```

-5. Commit code to your dev repo
+6. Commit code to your dev repo
     ```
     git push --all origin
     ```

-6. Submit a pull request
+7. Submit a pull request

+__Please ensure you pull the upstream repo before commiting to reduce the chances of having a merge conflict__<br />
 __Please ensure that all pull requests are accompanied with tests__